-Bryan Alfredson has two seasons of experience on the Mustangs' coaching staff.
+Bryan Alfredson has three seasons of experience on the Mustangs' coaching staff.
 He is the father of former Mustang All-GPAC performer Brittany Alfredson.

 Alfredson compiled a 141-91 career record as the head girls basketball coach at Lawton-Bronson and Woodbury Central High Schools.
 While at Woodbury Central, Alfredson led the school to four district tournament championships and the 2007 Maple Valley Conference Tournament championship.
 Alfredson is also the head softball coach at Woodbury Central and guided the Wildcats to Iowa's 2002 Class 1A state championships.